XDTX75694/Active-Directory-Home-Lab-/README.md

 # Active Directory Home Lab
 # Objective

 This project simulates a small corporate network to practice real-world system administration, Active Directory management, and security monitoring.
 The lab consists of a Windows Server 2022 domain controller, a Windows 10 client joined to the domain, an Ubuntu server, and Splunk.
-Kali Linux attacker machine used to generate test telemetry.
+Kali Linux attacker machine is used to generate test telemetry.
 This lab displays the installation and configuration of Windows Server, Windows 10, Ubuntu Server, Splunk, Sysmon, and Kali Linux.

 # Skills Learned
  ► Using and configuring virtual machines using VMware software